 Last Updated : Jan 9, 2023

-- In our first step, we write <HTML>, which tells the browser what HTML version we're using.
-Documents in HTML begin with tags.
+- This is the first step in our process, where we write the first line of HTML, which tells the browser what HTML version we are using.
+An HTML document begins with tags.

-- Then we can be added to an HTML page with a <script> tag.
+- Then we added an HTML page with a <script> tag.

 - Asynchronous uploading is then done by creating an async function.

 - Once the form data has been created, we can upload it.

 - Following that, we use await to fetch data.

 - A message thrown was then alerted using the alert function.

 - Then </script></body></html> and code should be executed after closing all tags.